 Claude Levi-Strauss was a French social anthropologist and a leading exponent of structuralism.
 Often known as “the “father of modern anthropology”, he revolutionized the world of social anthropology by implementing the methods of structuralist analysis developed by Saussuro in the field of cultural relations.

 Early Life and Education:

 Born in Brussels, Belgium in 1908 to French parents, Claude Levi-Strauss spent his childhood in Paris.
 He studied philosophy and law at the University of Paris and became a secondary school teacher.
 He was appointed the professor of sociology at the University of São Paulo, Brazil in 1934, where he conducted his field research on the Indians of Brazil.
-He also taught at the New School, the University of Paris and the Collège de France.
+He also taught at the New School in New York, the University of Paris and the Collège de France.

 Contributions and Achievements:

 The most important contribution made by Levi-Strauss during his anthropological investigations was the difference between “hot” and “cold” societies.
 Cultures in Western Europe that altered significantly and remained open to greatly divergent influences were termed as “hot”, while the cultures that changed marginally over time were “cold”.
-An ideal example of a “cold” society was said to be in the Amazon Indians.
-He suggested a savage mind and a “civilized” mind shared the same structure and the human characteristics are the same in every region of the world.
+An ideal example of a “cold” society was said to be the Amazonian Indians.
+He suggested a “savage” mind and a “civilized” mind shared the same structure and that human characteristics are the same in every region of the world.

 Later Life and Death:

-Claude Levi-Strauss was appointed the member of the Académie Française in 2008, and one year later, the Dean of the Académie in 2009.
+Claude Levi-Strauss was appointed as a member of the Académie Française in 2008, and one year later, he became the Dean of the Académie in 2009.
 He died on October 30, 2009.
 Levi-Strauss was 100 years old.
 He was buried in the village of Lignerolles, France.